pebbletek/cribl-mcp/docs/usage.md

 ### Using `npx` (Recommended for Quick Use)

-The easiest way to run the server, without cloning a local copy from github, is by using `npx`:
+The easiest way to run the server, without requiring git, cloning a local copy from github, and install all dependencies, is by using `npx`:

 ```bash
 npx @pebbletek/cribl-mcp